kstenerud/concise-encoding/cbe-specification.md

 JSON was a major improvement over XML, reducing bloat and boilerplate, and more closely modeling the actual data types and data structures used in real-world programs.
 Many JSON-inspired binary formats later emerged, with varying levels of compatibility.

 Unfortunately, since JSON was originally designed to be transparently interpreted by a Javascript engine (now considered a security risk), it lacked many fundamental data types & value ranges and was poorly defined, leading to incompatibility, ambiguity, and tricky edge cases with no clear solution.
-The binary formats suffered similar problems, and also added many uncommon types that bloated them unnecessarily.
+The binary formats suffered similar problems, and also tended to add many uncommon types that bloated them unnecessarily.

 Concise Encoding is the next step in the evolution of ad-hoc hierarchical data formats, aiming to address the shortfalls of the current generation.